rixx/city-street-orientations/README.rst

 ---------------------------------------

 Based on an `osmnx example`_ and the `accompanying blogpost`_, I'm playing around with German and European cities.
-If the results look pretty, there will be a blog post of my own.
+I also released a `blog post`_ of my own, and posted some on-demand images on `mastodon`_, including one image for all of Denmark.

 If you want to use this: Install the requirements named in ``requirements.txt``, then take a look at the data files and build your own.